wootfish/eli.sohl.com/drafts/wangs-attack-1.md

 name="/assets/img/wang/md4-differential-colliding"
 %}

-Recall that we earlier proved that two states whose last four rows have a differential of 0 will produce collisions.
+Recall that we showed earlier that two messages will collide when their state grids' last four rows have a differential of 0.
 We can see that this is indeed the case for all of our colliding messages.

 I haven't gone through the whole process of proving this differential path's validity, but I believe the proof would make heavy use of the boolean function